GuineaBot3Labs/join/README.md

 # join
-Join here with a issue with the "contact" tag.
+Join here with a issue with the "contact" label.